Nonprofit One-Pager: Helpful Tips + Templates

 Making It Donor-Ready

-Now, if you’re sending that one-pager directly to a donor, the bar is higher.
-Donors aren’t looking for every detail; they want a reason to believe and a way to get involved.
+If you're sending that one-pager directly to a donor, the bar is higher.
+Donors aren't looking for every detail.
+They want a reason to believe and a clear way to get involved.

 • Lead with impact.
 Open with one strong stat or story that proves change is happening.